This post may contain affiliate links.

 Fungus gnats can go through multiple generations per year.
 The female adult gnats lay up to 200 eggs (in clusters) in cracks and crevices on the surface of the moist soil of potted plants.
 Under optimal conditions, fungus gnats can develop from egg to adult fungus gnats in three to four weeks.

 Unfortunately, gnats can harm your house plants if not treated.
-Fungus gnats feed on the roots of plants, which can lead to damaged roots, root rot and stunted growth.
-Therefore it is in your best interest to eradicate the fungus gnats and reduce the gnat population before they infest and harm your plants.
+Fungus gnats feed on the roots of plants, which can cause damage to the roots, leading to root rot and stunted growth.
+Therefore, it is in your best interest to eradicate the fungus gnats and reduce the gnat population before they infest and harm your plants.

 Ways to Get Rid of Gnats in Houseplants